armory-io/quick-spin/README.md

 ### More kubernetes settings

-By this [link](https://docs.armory.io/armory-enterprise/installation/armory-operator/op-manifest-reference/providers/#kubernetes) you can find more information about kubernetes configuration.
-All these settings can be defined or changed in `Docker/spinnaker-config/clouddriver.yml` file.
+Define or change the `quick-spin` settings in the `Docker/spinnaker-config/clouddriver.yml` file.

+For more information about Kubernetes configuration see: [link](https://docs.armory.io/armory-enterprise/installation/armory-operator/op-manifest-reference/providers/#kubernetes).

 ### Local kubernetes cluster

-If you want to connect the quick spin to local kubernetes cluster e.g. kind, minikube then you need to open your kubernetes config file and replace `127.0.0.1` or `localhost` in server host with `host.docker.internal` e.g.
+To connect `quick-spin` to a local kubernetes cluster (_kind_ or _minikube_), update the `~/.kube/config` file `server:`  `localhost` (127.0.0.1) value to `host.docker.internal`.

+For example:

+Change this default configuration:

 ```yaml
 # ~/.kube/config